dotnet/designs/accepted/runtime-binding.md

 Note: The ENV syntax is used above, but the same rules apply for any way that the two settings are set.

 ### Apply patches
 This setting is described in [Roll Forward On No Candidate Fx](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md).
-It's interaction with the other settings is confusing.
+Its interaction with the other settings is confusing.
 We will deprecate this setting for 3.0.

 The following policy will be used in 3.0:
 * If `applyPatches` is set, it will be honored if the effective value of `RollForward` is on of `LatestPatch`, `Minor` and `Major`.
 In these cases setting `applyPatches` to `false` disables the automatic roll forward to latest patch version.
 If `RollForward` has any other value, the `applyPatches` is ignored.